 The treatment duration for each experimental group was set at 28 days.
 This period was chosen to allow a comprehensive assessment of the chronic effects of Ficus umbellata extract on oxidative stress and obesity-related parameters in rats.

-The treatment was administered via daily oral gavage, a widely used method to ensure consistent and controlled intake of the extracts.
+The treatment was administered daily via gavage..
 The amount of extract administered was adjusted to 1 mL/100 g of body weight.
 This dosage was selected to ensure adequate absorption of the active compound while adhering to the recommendations of previous studies on the oral administration of medicinal plant extracts (Wang et al., 2013).
 The administered volume was standardized across all groups based on the rats’ body weight to maintain precision and treatment consistency.

 Rat Dissection and Liver Collection